Sheringham

 Another plus point for Sheringham is that you could arrive by train, as there is a mainline railway down to Norwich.
 I know we used this route when we visited Norwich for a day out during one of our holidays.

-So, if you’re thinking Sheringham is the place to stay, then here are some examples of cottages or hotels that are available…
+So, if you’re thinking Sheringham is the place to stay, then here are some examples of cottages that are available…

 4 Victoria Court